CD11b/FindMyLaptop/README.md

+# Intro

+Docker container for your home server, shell script for your clients.
+Geoclue2 can be extremely accurate with WiFi-based location tracking (20m range).

+# Basics
 1. Clone the repository onto your server
 2. Adjust values in .env and docker-compose.yml, if desired.
 You should probably add your network/proxy configuration now.
 3. `docker compose build`
 4. `docker compose up -d` (may need to restart web container once)
 6. Install geoclue on client computer
 7. Download the ClientPOST.sh script and `chmod +x` it.
-You may need to switch the wifi provier to beacondb in `/etc/geoclue/geoclue.conf` now that Mozilla Location Services has closed.
+You may need to switch ([guide](https://konstantintutsch.com/blog/beacondb-geolocation-on-linux-gnome)) the wifi provier to beacondb in `/etc/geoclue/geoclue.conf` now that Mozilla Location Services has closed.
 Consider contributing to the [beacondb project](https://beacondb.net/) with nearby device information.
+Google Maps API is another option, but seems like it's paid after a certain number of requests each month.
 8. Execute the script (preferably, with a cron job) to send location data to server